kubabuda/EEPROM_generator/ref/README.md

 - DC configuration GUI
 - calculate `MAX_RXPDO_SIZE`, `MAX_TXPDO_SIZE` based on selected SM2 offset
 - check generated XML for PDOs: - <CoE> settings
 - modular device profile
+- dynamic PDOs
 - use [XML parsing](https://www.w3schools.com/xml/xml_parser.asp) for cleaner builiding ESI XML output
 - add option to switch between .bin and Intel HEX for EEPROM file output
 - add indexes list to OD model, to decrease parametes count in methods
 - save backup before form processing (now even valid OD changes can be erased by error in code generation logic)
-- make GUI look more nice & modern
-- nicer dark mode switch
-- add favicon
+- output multiple files in .zip

 ### Code optimization
 - reuse repeated string constants in objlist.c names, test if does any good or compiler does that for you anyway
 - shrink to fit on AVR ATmega